 In selecting the slate of nominees for 2024, the independent Directors of the Board considered the familiarity of the Company's incumbent Directors with the business and prospects of the Company, developed as a result of their service on the Company's Board.
 The Board believes that such familiarity will be helpful in their service on the Company's Board.
 With respect to all nominees, the independent Directors of the Board noted the particular qualifications, experience, attributes and skills possessed by each nominee.
 These qualifications are reflected in the business experience listed under each nominee's name above.
 In order of the list of nominees, such information may be summarized as follows: Mr. Blue is an experienced investment banker having been Vice Chairman of Wells Fargo Securities and involved with capital formation, mergers, acquisitions and financing of various types of venture; he chairs the Company's Compensation/Nominations and Corporate Governance Committee.
-Mr. Brock is experienced in establishing new businesses having been involved in the establishment of both Foxmark Media and CapitalMark Bank and Trust.
-Mr. Daniel K. Frierson has served with the Company in several management and executive capacities his entire adult life, and has been Chief Executive Officer since 1980 and a Board member since 1973.
+Mr. Brock is experienced in establishing new businesses having been involved in the establishing new for Company in several management and executive capacities his entire adult life, and has been Chief Executive Officer since 1980 and a Board member since 1973.
 In such capacity, he has been instrumental in planning and implementing the transition of the Company to its current position as a manufacturer of residential floorcovering products.
 Additionally, Mr. Frierson has experience as a board member of other public companies as well as significant trade group experience relevant to the Company's business.
 He is well known and respected throughout the industry.
 Mr. D. Kennedy Frierson, Jr. has served with the Company in various capacities since 1992.
 He is currently Chief Operating Officer.
-Ms. Murray has a long history of executive management experience at TPC Printing and Packaging, a provider to the specialty packaging business as well as experience with environmental controls and footprint through Greener Planet.
-Mr. Owens has extensive business and management experience, having served as President of Coverdell & Company prior to joining the University of Tennessee at Chattanooga.
-In addition, he has auditing experience having been employed as a certified public accountant and is Chairman of the Company's Audit Committee.
+Ms. Murray has a long history of executive management experience at TPC Printing and P